caliarch/doing-stuff-for-uso/README.md

-# doing stuff for uso fr fr sorting algs
+# Sorting Algorithm for Integer Arrays.
 We implement 3 sorting algorithms for integer arrays.